 I then went to Calvin College, the Christian Reformed college which has such a great influence for its small size and provincial locale (Grand Rapids, Michigan) because it takes both its faith and its scholarship very seriously.
 I registered as a pre-seminary student because, though I did not think I was personally “called” by God to be a clergyman, I thought I might “give it a try.”
 I was deeply impressed by the caption under a picture of Christ on the cross: “This is what I did for thee.
 What will you do for Me?”

 But in college I quickly fell in love with English, and then Philosophy, and thus twice changed my major.
 Both subjects were widening my appreciation of the history of Western civilization and therefore of things Catholic.
 The first serious doubt about my anti-Catholic beliefs was planted in my mind by my roommate, who was becoming an Anglican: “Why don’t Protestants pray to saints?
 There’s nothing wrong in you asking me to pray for you, is there?
-Why not ask the dead, then, if we believe they’re alive with God in Heaven, part of the ‘great cloud of witnesses’ that surrounds us (Hebrews 12)?”
+Why not ask the dead, then, if we believe they’re alive with God in heaven, part of the ‘great cloud of witnesses’ [Heb 12] that surrounds us?”
 It was the first serious question I had absolutely no answer to, and that bothered me.
-I attended Anglican liturgy with my roommate and was enthralled by the same things that captivated Tom Howard and many others: not just the aesthetic beauty but the full-ness, the solidity, the moreness of it all.
+I attended Anglican liturgy with my roommate and was enthralled by the same things that captivated Tom Howard and many others: not just the aesthetic beauty but the fullness, the solidity, the moreness of it all.

 Then I caught sight of a Catholic spy in the Protestant camp: a gold cross atop the pole of the church flag.
 Adoring Christ required using that symbol.
 The alternative was the froth.
 My gratitude to the Catholic Church for this one relic, this remnant, of her riches, was immense.
 For this good Protestant water to flow, there had to be Catholic aqueducts.
 To change the metaphor, I had been told that reliance on external things was a “crutch!”
 I now realized that I was a cripple.
 And I thanked the Catholic “hospital” (that’s what the Church is) for responding to my needs.

 Perhaps, I thought, these good Protestant people could worship like angels, but I could not.
 Then I realized that they couldn’t either.
-Their ears were using crutches but not their eyes.
-They used beautiful hymns, for which I would gladly exchange the new, flat, unmusical, wimpy “liturgical responses” no one sings in our masses—their audible imagery is their crutch.
-I think that in Heaven, Protestants will teach Catholics to sing and Catholics will teach Protestants to dance and sculpt.
+Their ears were using crutches, not their eyes.
+They used beautiful hymns, for which I would gladly exchange the new, flat, unmusical, wimpy “liturgical responses” no one sings in our Masses — their audible imagery is their crutch.
+I think that in heaven, Protestants will teach Catholics to sing and Catholics will teach Protestants to dance and sculpt.

 I developed a strong intellectual and aesthetic love for things medieval: Gregorian chant, Gothic architecture, Thomistic philosophy, illuminated manuscripts, etc. I felt vaguely guilty about it, for that was the Catholic era.
 I thought I could separate these legitimate cultural forms from the “dangerous” Catholic essence, as the modern Church separated the essence from these discarded forms.
 Yet I saw a natural connection.